Human Kinetics Department

 In-Person

 Students will prepare, propose, and defend a thesis based on original research conducted under the supervision of a Human Kinetics Faculty member.
 Students must meet all department deadlines and requirements.
-Credit will be granted for only one of HKIN 490 and HKIN 493.
+Credit will be granted for only one of HKIN 490 or HKIN 493.
 Restricted to honours students.
 Required for honours students.
 Prerequisite: One of HKIN 374, 396 or 397.
 Six credits.

 Exercise Metabolism